-

 (24)

-A 10.25" double-handled cast iron skillet in black, pre-seasoned and perfect for breakfast buffets or dinner parties.
+A 17" double-handled skillet made of cast iron, pre-seasoned and ready to cook, perfect for breakfast buffets or dinner parties.

 Pros: perfect size, lightweight, right size